Baseledger/baseledger-plateau/baseledger/ops/deploy_testnet_node.md

 1. Make sure latest genesis and gentx transactions are present
 2. ./baseledgerd collect-gentxs
-3. Prepare cosmovisor start scripts with all node ids and ips
+3. Prepare cosmovisor.service and orchestrator.service  scripts with all node ids and ips and relevant params (contract address)
 4. Distribute genesis and run script to each validator

 # Start